Sexual Harassment and the New York Mets: Ryan Ellis

 Finally, talk to other suspected victims and see if the harasser repeated the inappropriate behaviour towards anyone else.
 Like the Mets example, sexual harassers are seldom one-time offenders.
 There is strength in numbers.
 When you align yourself with other victims, the pool of evidence against the perpetrator becomes larger and more convincing.

 With the backing of your colleagues and the details from your journal, you will have the harasser backed into a corner.
 He or she might feel like the only way to get out of this corner unscathed is to lie, predicting it will be a “he said she said.”
 However, since you prepared for this challenging moment, you will have the evidence to catch him or her in that lie and see just punishment for such heinous behavior.

 Seek Legal Assistance Today

-If you have faced sexual harassment in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you have faced sexual harassment in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.